This post was last updated in March 2016!

 (Season 12: Matt) Shayne Lamas

-THEN: All of America could see that Shayne Lamas was more in love with fame than she was with ‘Bachelor’ Matt Grant back in 2008.
+THEN: Many ‘Bachelor’ fans could see that Shayne Lamas was more in love with fame than she was with ‘Bachelor’ Matt Grant back in 2008.
 Even so, Matt proposed to Shayne at the end of Season 12.
-They broke up shortly after.
+She accepted his proposal, but the couple broke up shortly after the finale.

 TODAY: In 2009, Shayne was arrested for DUI (she later pleaded guilty to a lesser charge).
 She landed a few acting roles including a part in a horror movie called “In the Pines.”
-In April 2010, she met and married Nick Richie, who runs the website TheDirty.com.
-The couple only knew each other a few hours before they got married, which is always a good idea.
-Still, they’ve managed to last longer than most of the couples on this show so they must be doing something right!
+In April 2010, she met and married Nik Richie, who runs the website TheDirty.com.
+The couple only knew each other a few hours before they got married, but they’ve managed to last longer than most of the couples on this show so they must be doing something right!

 (Season 13: Jason) Melissa Rycroft

-THEN: In one of the most shocking ‘Bachelor’ moments ever (I know they say that before every episode but this time it really was) Jason Mesnick chose Melissa Rycroft over Molly Malaney, only to change his mind a little while later and dump Melissa for Molly on national television.
-It had millions of American women screaming “Oh hellllllll no!” at their television screens.
+THEN: In one of the most shocking ‘Bachelor’ moments ever, Jason Mesnick chose Melissa Rycroft over Molly Malaney, only to change his mind a little while later and dump Melissa for Molly on national television during his season’s “After the Final Rose” special.
 (Jason and Molly ended up getting married a year or so later.
-Unfortunately, Melissa did not attend.
-That would have been the best TV moment ever if she had!)
+Melissa did not attend.)

 In June of 2009, Melissa became engaged to her longtime friend Tye Strickland and in December of that year, they got married in Mexico.
-Melissa gave birth to their daughter, Ava, in February of 2011.
+Melissa gave birth to their daughter Ava in February of 2011.
 In 2014 she gave birth to her son, Beckett.
+As of March 2016, Melissa is currently pregnant with her third child.

 (Season 14: Jake) Vienna Girardi